JonasToth/HighIntegrityTooling/README.md

 ### 8.2 Meaning of declarators
 #### 8.2.1 Make parameter names absent or identical in all declarations
-    - there is a check in readability or so
+    - readability-identifier-naming

 #### 8.2.2 Do not declare functions with an excessive number of parameters
-    - readability-function-size in review
+    - readability-function-size

 #### 8.2.3 Pass small objects with a trivial copy constructor by value
+    - todo

 #### 8.2.4 Do not pass std::unique_ptr by const reference
+    - todo

 ### 8.3 Function definitions
 #### 8.3.1 Do not write functions with an excessive McCabe Cyclomatic Complexity